Fantasilandia

 Fantasilandia is a Chilean amusement park.
-The park opened in 1978 and is located in a corner of the O'Higgins Park in Santiago, Chile.
+The park opened in 1978 and is located in a corner of O'Higgins Park in Santiago, Chile.

+History
-On January 28, 1978 the park opened for first time with only 8 attractions, including the "Galaxy" coaster, "Mansion Siniestra", "Ford T" and "Century 2000", among others.

-Over the years the park has replaced many of its classic rides with modern rides like "Top Spin", "Xtreme Fall", and "Boomerang".
+On January 28, 1978, the park opened for the first time, with just 8 attractions including the Galaxy coaster, Mansion Siniestra, Ford T and Century 2000, among others.
+Over the years the park has replaced many of its classic rides with modern rides like Top Spin, Xtreme Fall, and Boomerang.

-In late 2007, Fantasilandia opened a new ride to replace the old ride "Splash".
-Called "Tsunami" (Shoot the Chute) it was built in Chile under licence of Intamin A.G of Switzerland.
+In late 2007, Fantasilandia opened a new shoot the chute ride called Tsunami to replace the old ride Splash.
+It was built in Chile under licence of Intamin of Switzerland.

-With this milestone the park celebrated its 30-year anniversary.
-The ride "Villa Magica" also opened in the Kids Zone, located next to "Cine Magic 3D" and fast food locations.
+With this milestone the park celebrated its 30th anniversary.
+The ride Villa Magica also opened in the Kids Zone, located next to Cine Magic 3D and fast food locations.

-In 2008 Fantasilandia opened the second Vekoma SLC in South America.
-It is called "Raptor" and cost around US$10,000,000.

-In 2009 three new rides opened in the Kids Zone area.
-These were "Rockin' Tug", "Toing & Boing" and "Buggy Jump", all of them made in Italy by Zamperla.
+In 2008 Fantasilandia opened the second Vekoma Suspended Looping Coaster in South America.
+It is called Raptor and cost around US$10,000,000.
+In 2009 three new rides opened in the Kids Zone area, including Rockin' Tug, Toing & Boing, and Buggy Jump, all of them made in Italy by Zamperla.